Isaac Paredes Preview, Player Props: Rays vs. Yankees

 Isaac Paredes At The Plate

-- He ranks 75th in batting average, 23rd in on base percentage, and 15th in slugging among the qualified hitters in MLB play.
+- Among the qualified batters in MLB play, he ranks 73rd in batting average, 25th in on-base percentage, and 15th in slugging.

-- Paredes is batting .364 with three homers during his last outings and is on a four-game hitting streak.
+- Paredes is batting .409 with three homers during his last games and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.